 - Find it difficult to start conversations with unknown children or adults

-- Avoid speaking in front of the class or other performance related issues due to blushing
+- Avoid speaking in front of the class or other performance-related issues due to blushing

 - Feel people are looking at them when they are eating.

-- Worried they may vomit in front of others.
+- Worried, they may vomit in front of others.

-How would you notice the Anxiety?
+How would you notice the anxiety?

-Children show it three ways:
+Children show it in three ways:

 Shy versus Socially Anxious